 “I don’t believe in best-kept secrets.
 I share what I love,” Laura says.
 Her groups’ Tour Directors and local guides have had a similar philosophy.
 While in London, she and her travelers met an expert historian who’d studied Jack the Ripper.
 “We ended up following him on a tour through the streets, learning all about Jack the Ripper.
 Some of us even bought his book!”

 In South Africa, it was getting up close to wildlife, spotting sharks on a cage dive and walking beside lions.
 “We followed two young cubs through the savanna.
 The only other people out there were the watchmen who accompanied our group, keeping an eye out for us the whole time.”

 Local experts leading the way

 Tour Directors have brought a lot to her group’s cultural experiences, too.
-“Leonora, our Tour Director in Portugal, was a cross between your sister and your best friend,” she says.
-By going out of her way to bring everyone pastries, Leonora gave Laura’s group a taste of the local culture.
+“Our Tour Director in Portugal was a cross between your sister and your best friend,” she says.
+By going out of her way to bring everyone pastries, the Tour Director gave Laura’s group a taste of the local culture.
 “We want to get to know people on a personal level,” Laura says.
 “We want to know what it’s like for them living in Europe or wherever they’re from.
 It’s just fascinating.”

 Planning for the next adventure

 Laura and her husband Scott are experienced, detail-oriented world travelers who each earn their free spot on tour and consider it a working vacation.
 They are wonderful resources for their group members, holding recruitment parties, sharing photos from previous tours, and even holding post-trip get-togethers.